-Group Travel

-The following represent best practices for group travel:
+Group Travel: The following represent best practices for group travel:

 - Travel in a group of three or more boats to facilitate rescue and emergency response.
-Self-rescue may be the difference between life and death. - Be prepared for a capsized or damaged boat; more importantly, avoid situations that may be hazardous: - Stay within normal talking distance of one another and follow shorelines where possible; - Know the abilities (mental and physical) of each member of your group and plan accordingly. - Travel at the speed of the slowest group member. - Regularly assess the condition of group members. - Alcohol and wilderness settings do not mix. - Wilderness settings often pose personal hygiene problems for travellers, resulting in illness.
-Wash hands frequently.
+Self-rescue may be the difference between life and death. - Be prepared for a capsized or damaged boat; more importantly, avoid situations that may be hazardous. - Stay within normal talking distance of one another and follow shorelines where possible. - Know the abilities (mental and physical) of each member of your group and plan accordingly. - Travel at the speed of the slowest group member. - Regularly assess the condition of group members. - Alcohol and wilderness settings do not mix. - Personal hygiene while camping can be challenging; wash hands frequently.

-Freshwater

-Freshwater sources are unreliable in Barkley Sound: bring all the potable water your group requires.
+Freshwater: Freshwater sources are unreliable in Barkley Sound; bring all the potable water your group requires.
 We recommend 4-6 litres per person, per day.